 If the 3rd party firewall supports this feature, it is preferable to create exceptions for each of the Little Green Button components, rather than exceptions for specific ports.
 The applications that require exceptions are:

 Unless otherwise configured, the default port selection is as follows:

 Little Green Button uses resources hosted at littlegreenbutton.com.
 If a proxy server, firewall or gateway prevents access to such resources it must be configured with an exception.

 Domain-specific exception (preferred)

-It is preferred to have exceptions to cover the domain, but in some cases administrators will want to set up rules specifying IP addresses.
+It is highly advised to have a wildcard exception to cover the littlegreenbutton.com-domain, but in some cases administrators will want to set up rules specifying IP addresses.
 In this case, please use the below table as reference.